Basic course information

 • All written material is in English.

-• The multiple-choice exam questions will be available in both languages.
+• The multiple-choice exam questions will be available in both Danish and English.

 • Messages will be given in English.